-The portion of Chukat begins with the laws of the Red Heifer.
-The Red Heifer is the Torah’s primary statute; a Heavenly decree with no apparent rationale.
+The portion of Chukat begins with the laws of the Red Heifer, the principal statute of the Torah.
+A statute is a Heavenly decree with no apparent rationale.
 Even King Solomon, the wisest of all men, could not fathom the secret of the Red Heifer.
 How did Moses, the humblest of all men, understand it?

 Purifying the Soul

 The most stringent type of impurity is tumat met (טוּמְאַת מֵת), associated with the opposite of life.
 Death is “the first and foremost cause of impurity.”
-In halachah (Jewish law), an individual who comes into contact, or is under the same roof, with a human corpse becomes ritually impure.
-In this state, any individual, or object with which he comes into contact is also contaminated by the same level of impurity.
-Sadly, we all remain contaminated with this impurity until the Temple services are reinstated, may it be speedily and in our days.
+In halachah (Jewish law), an individual who comes into contact with, carries or is under the same roof as a human corpse becomes ritually impure.
+In this state, any individual or object with which he comes into contact becomes contaminated by the same level of impurity.
+Sadly, we all remain tainted with this impurity until the Temple services are reinstated, may it be speedily and in our days.

 In Temple times, in order to return to regular life, the impure individual undergoes a seven-day purification process.
-This includes sprinkling a mixture of spring water and the Red Heifer’s ashes on the individual on the third and seventh day.
-After completing this process, the individual then launders his clothes and immerses in a mikveh (ritual pool) and is pure at nightfall.
+This includes sprinkling a mixture of spring water and the Red Heifer’s ashes on the individual by a kohen (priest) on the third and seventh day.
+After completing this process, the individual then immerses his clothes and himself in a mikveh (ritual pool) and is pure at nightfall.

 A paradox is inherent in the Red Heifer.
-It purifies the tamme met (the individual with the death impurity), but those involved in the procedure become impure, albeit not to the same level.
-They are also required to launder their clothes, immerse in a mikveh and wait until nightfall to be pure once again.
+It purifies the tamme met (the individual with the death impurity), but the kohanim (priests) involved in the procedure become impure, albeit not to the same level.
+They are also required to immerse their clothes and themselves in a mikveh and wait until nightfall to be pure once again.

 How to Come Alive Again